xmootoo/xmootoo/README.md

 ## Welcome 👋🏼

 I am an incoming MSc Computer Science student with a passion for all things deep learning.
-Specifically, I'm interested in problems surrounding self-supervised learning for time series and graph data, with applications of to medicine, finance, and quantum computing.
-When I'm not working on research, you can find me in my home studio working on an R&B beat.
+Specifically, I'm interested in problems surrounding self-supervised learning for time series and graph data, with applications to medicine, finance, wireless networks, and quantum computing.
+When I'm not working on research, you can find me in my home studio working on an R&B beat or out in the sun playing tennis.

 <!--
 Coming soon